JS Kumano: Construction and career

 Kumano was laid down on 30 October 2019 at Mitsui Engineering and Shipbuilding, Tamano and launched on 19 November 2020.
 She will be expected to be commissioned in March 2022.

 While fitting out, her enclosed antenna was installed on 16 February 2021.

-She began sea trials August 24, 2021 with likely missions of island defense, homeland patrol, and international tours.
+She began sea trials on 24 August 2021 with likely missions of island defense, homeland patrol, and international tours.

 Kumano was commissioned on 22 March 2022 and deployed to Yokosuka Naval Base.

 When JS Kumano was completed, it was not equipped with VLS, but the budget for VLS will be appropriated later and VLS will be installed.